huggingface/blog/eval-on-the-hub-launch.md

 ## The Bigger Picture

-Since the dawn of machine learning, we've evaluate models by computing some form of accuracy on a held-out test set that is assumed to be independent and identically distributed.
+Since the dawn of machine learning, we've evaluated models by computing some form of accuracy on a held-out test set that is assumed to be independent and identically distributed.
 Under the pressures of modern AI, that paradigm is now starting to show serious cracks.

 Benchmarks are saturating, meaning that machines outperform humans on certain test sets, almost faster than we can come up with new ones.
 Yet, AI systems are known to be brittle and suffer from, or even worse amplify, severe malicious biases.
 Reproducibility is lacking.
 Openness is an afterthought.
 While people fixate on leaderboards, practical considerations for deploying models, such as efficiency and fairness, are often glossed over.
 The hugely important role data plays in model development is still not taken seriously enough.
 What is more, the practices of pretraining and prompt-based in-context learning have blurred what it means to be “in distribution” in the first place.
 Machine learning is slowly catching up to these things, and we hope to help the field move forward with our work.

 ## Next Steps

 A few weeks ago, we launched the Hugging Face [Evaluate library](https://github.com/huggingface/evaluate), aimed at lowering barriers to the best practices of machine learning evaluation.
 We have also been hosting benchmarks, like [RAFT](https://huggingface.co/spaces/ought/raft-leaderboard) and [GEM](https://huggingface.co/spaces/GEM/submission-form).
 Evaluation on the Hub is a logical next step in our efforts to enable a future where models are evaluated in a more holistic fashion, along many axes of evaluation, in a trustable and guaranteeably reproducible manner.
-Stay tuned for more launches soon, including a new and improved [data measurements tool](https://huggingface.co/spaces/huggingface/data-measurements-tool)!
+Stay tuned for more launches soon, including more tasks, and a new and improved [data measurements tool](https://huggingface.co/spaces/huggingface/data-measurements-tool)!

 We’re excited to see where the community will take this!
-As a first step, if you want to help out, evaluate as many models on as many datasets as you like, and, as always, please give us lots of feedback, preferably on the respective Community tabs!
+If you'd like to help out, evaluate as many models on as many datasets as you like.
+And as always, please give us lots of feedback, either on the [Community tabs](https://huggingface.co/spaces/autoevaluate/model-evaluator/discussions) or the [forums](https://discuss.huggingface.co/).